nterrel/ani-mm/README.md

 * Experimental TorchANI model (ANI-2xr) user warning.
 * `pkg_resources` deprecation warning triggered during TorchANI import.

-Re-enable them with: `PYTHONWARNINGS=default` or by editing the filters in `animm/__init__.py` and `animm/cli.py`.
+If you want everything back, run with `PYTHONWARNINGS=default` or delete those filters locally.

-### Precision
+### Precision & caching

-Tracing prefers float64 (double) for improved force fidelity.
-If TorchScript tracing fails due to a dtype mismatch in the current environment, it logs a warning and retries in float32.

-### Caching

-Traced TorchScript modules for a given (MODEL, NATOMS, DTYPE) triplet are cached in-process to avoid repeated tracing overhead.
-Use:
+Tracing starts in float64 for stability; if TorchScript complains about dtype mismatches we fall back to float32, logging the reason.
+The traced module is cached per `(MODEL, NATOMS, DTYPE)` so repeated runs don’t re‑trace every time.
+Clear it manually if you like:

 ```python
 from animm.ani_openmm import clear_traced_cache